Local News Map

 What counts as local?

-The map only includes ‘local’ outlets, which for the latest edition is defined as outlets covering an area that makes up fewer than five local authority districts.
+The map only includes ‘local’ outlets, which we define as outlets covering an area that makes up fewer than five local authority districts.
 With greater capacity, we would be interested to develop a regional news mapping of those outlets that cover five or more districts.

 Would PINF consider changing our methodology?